-Once the patio is complete, all you need to do is back fill with some dirt and plant grass seed – or put in strips of sod to fill in the gap if you want it to grow in faster (be sure to water thoroughly until grass is established).
+Once the patio is complete, back fill with soil and plant grass seed.
+Or put in strips of sod to fill in the gap if you want it to grow in faster.
+Be sure to water thoroughly until grass establishes.

-DO NOT skip the step of installing edge restraints around the exterior edges of your patio or it will shift over time and your hard work will be a waste (again, it’s not needed up against the house).
+DO NOT skip the step of installing edge restraints around the exterior edges of your patio or it will shift over time and your hard work will be a waste (again, you don’t need it up against the house).
 We chose metal edging and installed at least four spikes for every 6 foot length.

 As a base material we used a stone called HPB (High Performance Bedding).
-I have to say that HPB was a dream to work with; it can be ordered through some local nurseries or a stone yard.
+I have to say that HPB was a dream to work with; you can get it through some local nurseries or a stone yard.

 HPB does double duty by replacing the bedding layer and the base layer of material with only one material (vs. sand and stone) under pavers.
-HPB is also a real convenience to use because only one huge pile of material gets delivered to the site instead of two!
+HPB is also a real convenience to use because only one huge pile of material comes to the site instead of two!

 Before you have it delivered, but sure to put down tarps on your driveway and along the edge of the grass to keep it contained (you can drape it back over the stone afterwards and weigh it down to keep the tarp from killing your grass).
 If you don’t prepare your area this way you’ll be picking stone out of your grass for years to come.

-HPB provides excellent drainage and because of the size of the chip (3/8″) it is 97% compacted without any compaction, however I would still recommend compacting it.
-Don’t be tempted to dump all the HBP onto the ground and compact the stone only once – it won’t work.
+HPB provides excellent drainage.
+Because of the size of the chip (3/8″) it achieves 97% compaction without mechanical means.
+However I would still recommend compacting it.
+Avoid the temptation to dump all the HBP onto the ground and compact the stone only once – it won’t work.